-ARTICLE 2 – PURPOSE AND RESPONSIBILITIES
+ARTICLE 2 – MISSION, PURPOSE, AND RESPONSIBILITIES

 Section 1.
+Mission

+The Mission of the Network is to coordinate community efforts to prevent and end homelessness in Muskegon County.

+Section 2.
 Purpose

 The Network serves as the Continuum of Care (CoC) for Muskegon County.
-Under the HEARTH Act, administered by HUD, the “CoC” Program is designed to assist individuals (including unaccompanied youth) and families experiencing homelessness and to provide the services needed to help such individuals move into transitional and permanent housing, with the goal of long-term stability.”
+Under the HEARTH Act, administered by HUD, the CoC Program is designed to assist individuals (including unaccompanied youth) and families experiencing homelessness and to provide the services needed to help such individuals move into transitional and permanent housing, with the goal of long-term stability.
 More broadly, the program is designed to promote community-wide planning and strategic use of resources to address homelessness; improve coordination and integration with mainstream resources and other programs targeted to people experiencing homelessness; improve data collection and performance measurement; and tailor its program to the particular strengths and challenges within Muskegon County.

-Section 2.
-Responsibility
+Section 3.
+Responsibilities

 In accordance with CoC program rules, the Network shall carry out responsibilities in the following seven areas:

-1. Hold meetings of the full membership, with published agendas, at least semiannually.
+1. Hold meetings of the membership, with published agendas, at least semiannually.

 2. Issue a public invitation for new members from within Muskegon County at least annually

-3. Adopt and follow a written process to select a CoC board (identified as the Executive Committee for the Network), and review, update and approve the selection process at least
+3. Adopt and follow a written process to select a CoC Steering Council, and review, update and approve the selection process at least

 once every five years.

 4. Appoint additional committees, subcommittees, or work groups as needed.